Shop

 If you’re already in Two Harbors to visit Castle Danger, then Bent Paddle is just a hop, skip, and a boat (or car) ride away.

 So the story goes, the Duluth, Minnesota-based brewery gets its name from the bent canoe paddle that co-founder Bryon Tonnis used to mix his mash.
-Although it launched in 2013, the brewery opened up a brand new taproom in April 2018, making it one of the coolest places to drink around the Great Lakes.
+Although it launched in 2013, the brewery opened a new taproom in April 2018, making it one of the coolest places to drink around the Great Lakes.

-Committed to “sustainability for our business, employees, the environment, and the greater community,” Bent Paddle has a mission that we’re excited to support.
+Committed to “sustainability for our business, employees, the environment, and the greater community,” Bent Paddle has a mission we’re excited to support.

-We named Bent paddle one of our “15 Best Breweries to Watch in 2019,” because the brewery churns out just really solid beers.
+We named Bent Paddle one of our “15 Best Breweries to Watch in 2019” because the brewery churns out just really solid beers.
 You won’t find the hypest IPAs or fruited sours here.
-Rather you’ll stumble upon exceptional takes on the classics with a few innovative surprises.
+Rather, you’ll stumble upon exceptional takes on the classics with a few innovative surprises.

 These are honest-to-goodness beers made by honest-to-goodness Minnesotans.
 What more could you ask for, seriously?